 We all come back to the counter and eat.
 Eating before nap means they sleep sounder and longer, or at minimum they don’t wake early from their naps due to hunger.

 1:00 // Nap + Feed newborn

 I put the older 3 kids down for a nap in their own rooms.
-I have old radios, white noise apps on my cell and tablet and turn those on so no one wakes anyone else up.
+I use white noise for every child so no one wakes anyone else up.

 When the older kids are down I feed the baby and try to get some rest.
 I’ll watch a TV show on Netflix, work a little, and take a quick disco nap before the kids wake up.

 3:30 // Feed newborn + get up from nap

 I feed the baby again now to beat the dinner time preparation rush.